wtactics/arcmage/README.md

 The are per Faction and per Type.
 Each template combination has the several files
 1. (template).svg : the real full blown template, used to generate the cards in high resolution png and pdf files
-2. (template)png : used as background while editing the card on the website
+2. (template).png : used as background while editing the card on the website
 3. (template) overlay plain.svg : used as overlay while editing the card on the website
 4. (template) overlay.svg : used for changing the template in inkscape (before saving it as overlay plain)